ressy/example-genbank/README.md

     ./tbl2asn -t template.sbt -p .

-And then you have the output files for the submission.
+And then you have the .sqn output file for the submission.
+They recommend `-V v` for validation and you can get a for-your-information GenBank flatfile version with `-V b`, so this might be better:

+    ./tbl2asn -t template.sbt -p . -V vb

-Running `make` will try to create an `example.sqn` using information from the [What is tbl2asn] page.
+Running `make` in this repository will try to create an `example.sqn` and associated validation and flatfile outputs using information from the [What is tbl2asn] page.

+The `example.gbf` flatfile will start off something like:

+    LOCUS       Sc_16                    543 bp    DNA     linear   PLN 01-NOV-2018
+    DEFINITION  Saccharomyces cerevisiae.
+    ACCESSION
+    VERSION
+    KEYWORDS    .
+    SOURCE      Saccharomyces cerevisiae (baker's yeast)
+    ...

+What you actually submit is the .sqn file.
 [The tbl2asn quickstart section of the Handbook](https://www.ncbi.nlm.nih.gov/books/NBK53709/#gbankquickstart.Submission_using_tbl2asn) gives an email address or links to upload forms:
 [regular](https://www.ncbi.nlm.nih.gov/LargeDirSubs/dir_submit.cgi)